The SerolyzeR package provides for two reports: - plate

 OISE study, which is pre-loaded into the package.
 Firstly, let us load

-the dataset as the list_of_plates
+the dataset as the list_of_plates object.

 dir <- system.file("extdata", "multiplate_reallife_reduced",